DraconDev/obs-wayland-hotkey/LINUX_USAGE.md

-# Using OBS-Hokkey on Linux
+# Using OBS-Hotkey on Linux

-This guide provides detailed instructions for using OBS-Hokkey specifically on Linux systems.
+This guide provides detailed instructions for using OBS-Hotkey specifically on Linux systems.

 ## Initial Setup